kondratyev-nv/Resume/README.md

   <a href="https://hackerrank.com/kondratyevnv/"><img width="25" src="./Images/HackerRank_Logo_32.png"></a>
 </p>

-Software engineer experienced in full software development life cycle and feature ownership.
-Skilled at designing, developing and delivering scalable and resilient code for large-scale and high-availability distributed systems.
-Passionate about learning new technologies with a keen interest in high-performance and scalable solutions, distributed systems, high-quality software design and architecture.
+Software engineer experienced in designing, developing and delivering high-quality code in multiple languages.
+Passionate and focused on scalable, highly available and fault-tolerant solutions.
+Eager to learn new technologies and improve products and systems.

 ## Experience

 ### __Yandex__
 #### __Software Engineer__<br/>Sep 2017 - Present

+Our team develops Java backend services for Beru and Bringly e-commerce marketplaces that provide core functionality such as user carts, order checkouts, payments, customer notifications, APIs for internal components and public APIs for shops.
+We built it with Spring Framework, JDBC and jOOQ, PostgreSQL database, Zookeeper, and other technologies.

- * Leading various projects with a focus on improving customer experience
+ * Leading various projects focused on improving customer experience
  * Analysing business requirements, providing solutions and time estimations
  * Developing new features, fixing bugs, refactoring, testing, and reviewing code
  * Providing mentorship to new team members

 _Accomplishments_:

- * Designed and developed cross-component features built with various technologies
+ * Designed and developed cross-component features built with various technologies, meeting strict deadlines while maintaining code and architecture quality
+ * Significantly decreased downtimes by improving database management and database refactoring process
  * Automated backward compatibility checking for cross-component APIs, integrated it to the development workflow
  * Automated several development workflow steps that decreased development cycle time by up to 50%
  * Improved and optimized release life cycle, decreased release and hotfix time by up to 75%
+ * Numerous code maintainability and service reliability improvements

 _Technologies_: Java, Spring Framework, JDBC, jOOQ, PostgreSQL, Zookeeper, SQL, Gradle, JUnit, Continuous Integration, Continuous Delivery, TeamCity, IntelliJ IDEA, Microservices, Concurrency, Git, Linux

 ### __BARS Group__
 #### __Senior Full Stack Developer__<br/>Mar 2017 - Aug 2017

+Our team developed a budget planning system for the Ministry of Finance of one of the Russian Federation regions.
+The system is a SPA with ExtJS frontend, C# and ASP.Net MVC backend, NHibernate and linq2db ORMs, PostgreSQL database, Castle Windsor IoC container, and RabbitMQ for asynchronous tasks.

  * Developed new features, fixed bugs and performance issues on both front- and back-end sides of the application
  * Provided leadership and mentorship to the engineering team, reviewed code